swcarpentry/DEPRECATED-bc/novice/sql/05-null.md

 </table></div>

-Null values cause headaches wherever they appear.
+Null values can cause headaches wherever they appear.
 For example,
-suppose we want to find all the salinity measurements that weren't taken by Dyer.
+suppose we want to find all the salinity measurements that weren't taken by Lake.
 It's natural to write the query like this: